 - Opt for an extra course.
 For students who want additional resources outside of their program, taking an online or in-person course is a great option.
 There are plenty of certified courses available that can add significant weight to your portfolio.

-- Earn a certification.
+- Earn a certificate.
 Gaining a certificate will help you land a job and prove you have extensive knowledge of power electronics.

 - Work experience.
 To master power electronics, like any field, you need to have practical experience.
 So test your knowledge with an internship or some other project work.